ghumman/Java/readme.txt

-This directory has java prjects, programs and libraries.
+This directory has java projects, programs and libraries.